 - Remove from the heat and quickly stir in half of the Crunchie bar pieces.
 Transfer the fudge mixture to your lined tin and press it evenly into place.

-- Add the rest of the Crunchie pieces on top of the fudge and gently press to make them stick.
+- Add the rest of the Crunchie pieces on top of the fudge and gently press them down to help them stick.

 - Refrigerate your Crunchie fudge for 1-2 hours until firm, then cut into squares and enjoy.